mohyaz11/OptimumSetupBook/manuscript/Environments.md

 # Environments

 Environments are the backbone of your deployment pipeline.
 It's what you move your code through.
 Before you configure anything else, you need to configure your environments.

 The most common setup is four environments.
-Those are Dev, Test or QA, Staging or Pre-Production, and Production.
+Those are Dev, Test/QA, Staging/Pre-Production, and Production.
 We've seen these at previous jobs and with customers that we talk to.
-It makes sense for this to be a common setup.
+It makes sense to use them for an example setup.

 Dev is for developers to experiment on.
-It is very much in-flux, and you expect it to go up and down quite often.
+It is very much in flux, and you expect it to go up and down quite often.

 Quality assurance test functionality in the Test environment.